Walt Disney World’s Disney Dining Plan Overview

 When it comes to Table Service credits, you should be spending them as effectively as possible.
 And that means ordering the most expensive thing on the menu (or pretty close to it) each and every time you sit down for a Table Service meal.

-This also raises a question of whether Signature meals requiring two Table Service credits are worthwhile, and the answer really depends.
+This also raises the question of whether Signature meals requiring two Table Service credits are worthwhile, and the answer really depends.
 Technically, you’ll get more food by sticking to the one-credit options.
 Those Signature restaurants will, in theory, give you higher quality and a more luxurious experience, but that is where their value resides.
 If high-quality eats and full dining experiences aren’t your thing, Signature meals likely aren’t worth the credits for you.

 Spend EVERYTHING